jmwislez/fli3d/HARDWARE.md

 The GPS module is connected to ESP32 minikit over serial at 57600 baud.
 Default speed is 9600 baud.
 I tried 115200 baud too, but sometimes the serial line would not synchronize at that speed.

+I defined a basic 3D model of the board in FreeCAD: https://github.com/jmwislez/fli3d/blob/master/Hardware/NEO6MV2%20gps/neo6mv2.FCStd

+The user manual is here: https://github.com/jmwislez/fli3d/blob/master/Hardware/NEO6MV2%20gps/U-blox-6-Receiver-Description-Including-Protocol-Specification.pdf

 ## MPU6050 accelerometer/gyroscope sensor

+The MPU6050 provides a 6 DOF motion sensor over an I2C bus.
+It provides passthrough functionality, which is used to connect the BMP280 sensor.
+Initially I had hoped to use the sensor for internal navigation, i.e. determine position, speed, and orientation by integrating the acceleration/gyroscope readings.
+The sensor is far from being sufficiently precise for this: it is even non trivial to get some usable data out of it.
+There is a Digital Motion Processor on-board, but this functionality was hard to use, unstable, and did not help me to get what I needed.
+Hence, I ended up doing my own naive calibration.

+In a next version of Fli3d, it's probably worth looking at MPU9255, which also includes a 3D compass and can therefore more reliably provide orientation.
+That board is slightly bigger, and would require a mechanical redesign of the Fli3d structure.

+Mechanically, the board is mounted so that the sensor is on the rocket's central axis.
+The X/Y/Z axes of the sensor correspond to Z/X/Y axes of the rocket.

+The documentation of the board is extensive (https://github.com/jmwislez/fli3d/tree/master/Hardware/MPU6050%206DOF%20motion%20sensor), but lacks precision to harvest the full power of the chip.

 ## BMP280 barometer sensor

+The BMP280 is a small, simple, but neat little board with a very sensitive barometer and thermometer, which can be used to determine altitude changes.
+The resolution of altitude measurements is typically better than 1 meter!

+The board is connected over I2C, as an auxiliary board of the MPU6050.

+The user manual of the chip is here: https://github.com/jmwislez/fli3d/blob/master/Hardware/BMP280%20pressure%20sensor/BST-BMP280-DS001-11.pdf

 ## WL102-341 433MHz radio transmitter and antenna

+Not knowing the stability of the WiFi connection in flight, I decided to add a 433 MHz transmitter on board, for transmission of basic telemetry.
+Moreover, this can serve as a beacon for Doppler measurements, which can later be correlated to the determined flight path.

+This is the only board in the stack that needs to be powered at 3.3V instead of 5V.
+This power is provided by the ESP32-CAM board, for ease of wiring.

+The signal feeding the transmitter is digital output IO26 of the ESP32 minikit board, and this OOK (on/off keying) signal is then transmitted as is by switching the transmitter on and off.

+The antenna for the 433 MHz is screwed on top of the rocket.

 ## Battery and battery charger
+## Wiring
 ## Structure